 - The plane's captain announces that he tends to black out at high altitudes.

 - When the plane crashes and everybody is evacuated via a slide.
 Heffer rides down it shouting "WHEEEEEEE!!!", then runs back onto the plane so he can go again.
 And again.
 And again...

-- In one episode Rocko is in the yard, practicing his jackhammering, only he can't see very well, so he's land the jack hammer on Spunky.
-Heffer dives taking Spunky out of harm's way at the last second, but Rocko lands the jackhammer on Heffer's back-side instead.
+- In "Eyes Capades", Rocko is in the yard practicing his jackhammering, only he can't see very well, so he's about to land the jackhammer on Spunky.
+Heffer dives taking Spunky out of harm's way at the last second, but Rocko lands the jackhammer on Heffer's backside instead.
 Rocko apologizes for running him over, but Heffer says that he "kind of likes it" while biting the grass and looking extremely pleased.